ChrisCoy/99-Elixir-Problems/README.md

 The goal is to solve the famous 99 lisp problems(originally in prologog), but in elixir, another functional language.

 But my personal goal is to learn deeply the elixir language, learn the tricks and the behavior.
 So, probably i will not write clean code.
-I wanna know what i can, e what i cannot do, test all limits.
+I wanna know what i can, and what i cannot do, test all limits.

 That said, feel free to open issue or pr to show me better ways to do something, or new tricks, i will appreciate it a lot 💜.